-Office staff is typically the first contact that customers, vendors, and guests have with a company.
+The office staff is typically the first contact that customers, vendors, and guests have with a company.
 They must be trained to make a great first impression on all these people.
-Office leaders maintain organization, morale, and an efficient workflow to meet daily, weekly, and monthly needs.
+Office leaders maintain organization, morale, and an efficient workflow to meet daily, weekly and monthly needs.

 Every business manager should conduct an in-depth search for the best-qualified office administrators and staff.
 Let’s take a closer look at why these employees are so vital to success.

 To Maintain a Close Relationship Between Departments and People

 Office leaders must maintain close relationships between company departments and many people.
 Communication and coordination are crucial to reaching objectives and preventing duplicating work tasks.

 Office staff regularly supplies updated data and information to the right people and departments.
 Timely coordination also prevents misunderstandings and conflict.

 Working closely with others is a good way to encourage innovation and retain employees.
 These efforts can foster better strategies and create advancements that would not occur when managers work mostly alone.
 Building rapport and providing an agreeable workplace helps build a sense of loyalty to in-office staff.
 Leaders must recognize employees’ accomplishments and show they are valued.

 Office administrators provide leadership when they are positively influencing and guiding employees.
 They work diligently to see that everyone is “on the same page” with departmental and organizational goals.
 Effective results of leadership include:

 - Each employee knows what is expected of him or her